Are you getting frustrated with the odor coming out of your fridge every time it opens?

 Well, maybe it’s time to get Mr. Baking Soda to work.
 Baking Soda is not just good for cleaning but also acts as a natural deodorizer.

-Keep on reading to learn ways on how to use baking soda to clean and deodorize your fridge.
+Keep on reading to learn ways how to use baking soda to clean and deodorize your fridge.

 How to Use Baking Soda to Deodorize Your Fridge